 Knowing where to find registrants for your event requires intimate knowledge of your audience and their behaviors — where they spend time online, what problems they’re trying to solve, etc. For additional assistance, we’ve put together a resource on how to attract the right event audience.

-Here are a few marketing tactics to leverage to maximize exposure for your event.
+Here are a few marketing tactics to incorporate into your promotion plan and maximize exposure for your event.

 Media relations and publicity